TaizAlves/TaizAlves/README.md

 You can reach me @ [LinkedIn](https://www.linkedin.com/in/taiz-alves-664a081/)

  - 📚 I´m currently a happy Artificial Intelligence´s Post Graduation student
- - 👩‍💻 I´m working on transit to a new carrear path.
+ - 👩‍💻 I´m currently learning more about Node.js